sophia4422/readme-generator/src/GENERATEDREADME.md

     # Questions

-    If you have any questions, please contact me via email: fred@email.com
+    If you have any questions, please contact me via email: SDKLSDFLKD

-    My Github profile is [here](https://github.com/sophia4422)
+    My Github profile is [here](https://github.com/SDFSKL)